State & Federal Grants

 Over 60 Tuition Waiver

 Arkansas residents who are sixty or older on the first day of class may have tuition and fees waived upon completion of certification of eligibility.
 Students must notify the Financial Aid Office each semester of the number of enrolled hours which need to be waived.
-Applications are available in the Financial Aid Office.
+Applications are available in the Financial Aid Office or online here.

 Mr. Tommy Memorial Student Loan Fund